Menopause After Breast Cancer: Symptoms, Treatment and Support

 Experiencing menopause earlier than expected can affect both your physical and emotional health - but help and treatment are available.

-In general, systemic hormone replacement therapy (HRT) is not routinely recommended for women with a history of breast cancer, particularly oestrogen receptor-positive (ER+) breast cancer.
+In general, systemic hormone replacement therapy (HRT) is not recommended for women with a history of breast cancer, particularly oestrogen receptor-positive (ER+) breast cancer.

-In some situations, a more detailed specialist discussion may be appropriate.
+However, menopause care after breast cancer should always be individualised.
 Decisions are rarely based on one single factor.
-Instead, we consider the type of breast cancer, whether it was hormone receptor-positive, how long it has been since diagnosis, and whether you are currently taking endocrine therapy such as tamoxifen or an aromatase inhibitor.
+Instead, we consider the type of breast cancer, whether it was hormone receptor-positive, how long it has been since diagnosis, what alternatives you have tried, what your symptoms and long term concerns are, and whether you are currently taking endocrine therapy (eg.tamoxifen or an aromatase inhibitor).

 Your individual risk of recurrence is important, but so too is the severity of your menopause symptoms and the impact they are having on your quality of life.
 For some women, symptoms are manageable.
 For others, they are profoundly disruptive.

 Many women worry about asking about vaginal oestrogen.
 It is entirely reasonable to seek support for vaginal symptoms, and these conversations should not feel taboo.
+Sadly, we often hear of women afraid to ask about these symptoms, and that no one has ever asked them.

 Low-dose vaginal oestrogen used for local symptoms (such as dryness or pain) is absorbed differently from systemic HRT.